vinkla/laravel-hashids/README.md

 Hashids::setDefaultConnection('alternative'); // The default is now alternative.
 ```

-If you prefer to use dependency injection over facades like me, then you can inject the manager:
+If you prefer to use dependency injection over facades, then you can inject the manager:

 ```php
 use Vinkla\Hashids\HashidsManager;